ValentineNekNek/Flower_shop_pp1/README.md

 - __The landing page image__

   - This image provides an excellent visual representation of the front of our shop.
 It offers a clear view of our storefront.
-  - By showcasing our storefront in this way, we hope to communicate our professionalism, attention to detail, and commitment to providing the highest quality service to our clients.
+  - By showcasing our storefront in this way, we hope to communicate our professionalism, attention to detail, and commitment to providing the highest quality service.

 ![Alt text](assets/image-for-readme/front%20of%20the%20shop.png)